 Unopened plain oatmeal

-Plain oatmeal that does not have any additives is a fairly safe food even after the expiration date.
-If the storage conditions were good and there was no moisture present, the oats can be perfectly correct even a year after the expiration date written on the package.
+Plain dry oats that do not have any additives are a fairly safe food even after the expiration date.
+If the storage conditions were good and there was no moisture present, the uncooked oats can be perfectly correct even a year after the expiration date written on the package.

 Instant flavored oatmeal

-If you have already prepared oatmeal, but you have a portion left, you can store it in the fridge and consume it within three days, ideally.
-It can stay in the refrigerator for a maximum of five days, but towards the end, make sure everything is in order.
+If you have already prepared oatmeal, but you have a portion left, you can store it in the fridge and consume it in just a few days, ideally.
+It can stay in the refrigerator for a maximum of five days, but towards the end, make sure everything is in order and safe to eat.

 Can Oatmeal Go Bad?